 The colic will likely improve or disappear by the age of 3 or 4 months.
 There is no definite explanation for why some infants get colic.
 Sometimes, in breastfeeding babies, colic is a sign of sensitivity to a food in the mother's diet.
 Rarely, colic is caused by sensitivity to milk protein in formula.
 Colic could be a sign of a medical problem, such as a hernia or some type of illness.

-If your infant shows signs of colic, the first step is to consult with your health care provider.
+If your infant shows signs of colic, the first step is to consult with your healthcare provider.
 Sometimes changing the diet of a breastfeeding mother or changing the formula for bottle-fed infants can help.
 Some infants seem to be soothed by being held, rocked, or wrapped snugly in a blanket.
-Some like a pacifier.2,3
+Some like a pacifier.1, 2

 A rash on the skin covered by a diaper is quite common.
 It is usually caused by irritation of the skin from being in contact with stool and urine.
 It can get worse during bouts of diarrhea.
 Diaper rash usually can be prevented by frequent diaper changes.